raresdragan/theorganizer/README.md

 ## VERSION HISTORY

+### v.0.1.0 @ 2021-03-15
+- midnight version
+- --duplicates really works for basefolder now (--folder) and is marking duplicates with DUPLICATE
+- ca't remember what else is new but a lot is new

 ### v.0.0.9 @ 2021-03-14
 - major updates
 - command line arguments for cleanup noprocessing and folder name
 - fixed renaming issues on exfat (case insensitive ccrashed the rename)
-- marking duplicates with DUPLICATE
+- on copy / move marking duplicates with DUPLICATE
-- etc
+- -- cleanup performs folder cleanup (removes pre markings (!@#$)

 ### v.0.0.8 @ 2021-03-07
 - do nothing, just a simple rename if no video file detected